Lina492375qW1188/lammps-with-plumed/README.md

 # lammps-with-plumed

+There are many ways to build lammps with plumed support.
+Refer to `lammps*/lib/plumed/README` and `lammps/src/PLUMED` for more details.

-The LAMMPS was installed with EXTRA-FIX, EXTRA-DUMP and PLUMED package.
+The LAMMPS used for this repo was installed with EXTRA-FIX, EXTRA-DUMP and PLUMED package.

 ```
 cd lammps*/src/